built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-open-support-to-your-app.md

 }
 ```

-There is another note on the FDC3 website:
+There is another note on the FDC3 website with regards to FDC3 Open:

 "Note, if both the intent and target app name are known, it is recommended to instead use raiseIntent with the app argument."

-This seems to indicate that intents are preferred and here are some of the advantages intents have over open.
+This seems to indicate that intents are preferred and here are some of the advantages intents have over the standard open.

-### Intents give the following advantages
+##### Intents give the following advantages

 - An app has to opt into an intent (what if an app doesn't mind being opened by Home or via the Store or Dock but doesn't want another app to be able to open it). fdc3.open can be interpreted as it allows the opening of anything in the app directory which might not be what every app owner wants.
 - If context is provided then the app has opted into that specific context.
 The app will add an intent listener and specify that specific intent name.
 When context comes through it knows why it received it.
 The fdc3.open api says that context can be passed but it is passed to the contextListener.
 When you have an app (e.g. a view) that might be a multi instance or single instance view, it might be pre-bound to a system channel (e.g. green) or a system channel (green) may have been selected by the user.
 The targeted app may have already received a general context (fdc3.contact) that it has synced with all the other views that are also on the green channel.
 If the app is launched and passed a new context that isn't through broadcast then it may cause confusion.
 - There is an api to easily find the apps that are happy to support an intent and if there is a context object you can find all the intents that support that context object.

-### Why has the advantages of Intents been raised?
+##### Why has the advantages of Intents been raised?

 We know that the convenience of fdc3.open is good and we want to expose that, but we also want to retain the advantages listed above.
-So our implementation is opinionated when it comes to having your app indicate it's support for fdc3.open (rather than not having a choice).
+So our 'intent'' strategy implementation is opinionated when it comes to having your app indicate it's support for fdc3.open (rather than not having a choice).

-## How do I Listen for Context Passed by fdc3.open?
+##### How do I Listen for Context Passed by fdc3.open?

-Adding a contextListener will receive context that is broadcast but it will not receive context passed by fdc3.open in our implementation.
+Adding a contextListener will receive context that is broadcast but it will not receive context passed by fdc3.open when using the 'intent'' strategy.
 For this implementation you need to register an intentListener for a specific intent: **OpenApp**.
 If your view is opened in multiple platforms with differing implementations then you can still have a context listener that receives **broadcast** and **open** based context and add an intent listener for **OpenApp** that will not be called by other platforms unless you indicate support for the intent **OpenApp** on that platform through your app meta data.

 The code would be as follows (and would allow you to differentiate between broadcast and open calls):